Site icon Scene Magazine – From the heart of LGBTQ+ Life

 “Against all of their supposed Diversity & Inclusion commitments, this decision by the WSL puts their LGBTQ+ athletes, support teams and spectators at risk, and goes against everything we believe the sport of surfing stands for; peace, inclusivity and accessibility for all.
 We stand in solidarity with Tyler Wright and with all LGBTQ+ people globally living under oppression.”

 Surf groups across the globe are uniting and amplifying their collective voice to call out the WSL.
-A petition demanding Abu Dhabi is removed from the tour has garnered the support of over 55 surf groups from Australia, Brazil, Ireland, Mexico, South Africa, United Kingdom and United States, alongside more than 1500 individual signatories, and the numbers continue to grow.
+A petition demanding Abu Dhabi is removed from the tour has garnered the support of over 55 surf groups, including LNDN Surf Girl Community from London and other supporters from Australia, Brazil, Ireland, Mexico, South Africa, United Kingdom and United States, alongside more than 1500 individual signatories, and the numbers continue to grow.

 Surf Equity